 People often consider their pet to be part of the family, yet may never think to buckle them up when on the road.

 - During an accident, a 60-pound dog can suddenly become the equivalent of a 2,700-pound projectile

 - Unrestrained pets can be seriously injured or killed if they are thrown from a vehicle

 - Frightened pets could bite an emergency responder or escape from the vehicle, run into traffic causing another accident and even run away

 Since cats are typically uncomfortable riding in a car or being restrained, its best to keep them in a pet carrier that is also strapped in with a seat belt.

 Goldberg Finnegan Law Provides You with Free Legal Help

-Goldberg Finnegan takes distracted driving accidents very seriously, which is why we always fight for the maximum amount of compensation available to our clients.
+Goldberg Finnegan takes distracted driving accidents very seriously, which is why our injury attorneys in Silver Spring, MD always fight for the maximum amount of compensation available to our clients.